Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Abstract

 \section{Abstract}

-Cell neighbor exchanges promote tissue fluidity during epithelial morphogenesis and repair.
-In vivo, cell neighbor exchanges are often stalled by the formation of stable multicellular junctions, which do not arise in existing theoretical models.
-We present a dynamic vertex model of epithelial tissues where cellular tensions remodel in response to active fluctuations and local strains.
-We show that an increase in tension upon contraction and reduction upon extension can stall cell rearrangements, while increasing the rate of tension remodeling beyond a critical value drives tissue fluidization.
+Cell neighbor exchanges play a critical role in regulating tissue fluidity during epithelial morphogenesis and repair.
+In vivo, these neighbor exchanges are often hindered by the formation of transiently stable four-fold vertices, which can develop into complex multicellular rosettes where five or more cell junctions meet.
+Despite their importance, the mechanical origins of multicellular rosettes have remained elusive, and current cellular models lack the ability to explain their formation and maintenance.
+Here we present a dynamic vertex model of epithelial tissues with strain-dependent tension remodeling and mechanical memory dissipation.
+We show that an increase in cell junction tension upon contraction and reduction in tension upon extension can stabilize higher-order vertices, temporarily stalling cell rearrangements.
+On the other hand, inducing mechanical memory dissipation via relaxation of junction strain and stress promotes the resolution of higher-order vertices, facilitating cell neighbor exchanges.
+We demonstrate that by tuning the rates of tension remodeling and mechanical memory dissipation, we can control topological transitions and tissue material properties, recapitulating complex cellular topologies seen in developing organisms.